Frequently Asked Questions

 - Cancelled: In some cases utilities announce that they have cancelled a project.
 More often a project fails to advance and then quietly disappears from company documents.
 A project that was previously in an active category is moved to “Cancelled” if it disappears from company documents, even if no announcement is made.
 In addition, a plant that shows no activity over a period of 4 years is categorized as “Cancelled,” unless there is evidence to the contrary.
 Projects that are switched to natural gas are considered “Cancelled” as coal plants.

-- Operating: Projects that have entered commercial operation.
+- Operating: Units that have entered commercial operation.

 Q: Can I change the status categories that the map is showing?

-A: Yes, go to the legend (upper right corner of the map) and click in the box next to a color.
+A: Yes, go to the legend (bottom right corner of the map) and click in the box next to a color.

 Q: What do the numbers in the circles mean?